rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

     These keyboard shortcuts are always entered in lower case except where a custom keyboard command is used within the quotes.

+## Forcing line breaks

+There are times when a simple ++enter++ on the keyboard will not give you a new line in markdown.
+This sometimes occurs when bulleted items use a lot of formatting characters.
+You may want to add a line break to better format text as well.
+In cases like these, you need to add two spaces to the end of the line where you want a new line.
+Since spaces will not be visible in some markdown editors, this example shows the spaces being entered:

+* **A bullet item with extra formatting** ++space+space++
+* **Another item**

 ## Superscript, subscript and special symbols

 Superscript and subscript notation are supported in Rocky Linux documentation by use of the `^` for superscript and `~` for subscript.
 Superscript places text entered between the tags slightly above the normal text, while subscript places the text slightly below.
 Superscript is by far the more commonly used of these two in writing.
 Some special characters already appear in superscript without adding the tags, but you can also combine the tag to change the orientation of those characters as seen with the copyright symbol below.
 You can use superscript to: